 - Flow Vega BOA Snowboard Boot, Sizes 8 – 11

 - 4 year warranty

-This single length snowboard combo package comes in boot sizes from 8 – 11.
+This single length cheap snowboard package comes in boot sizes from 8 – 11.
 While it’s not a huge range, it’s a pretty common men’s boot size that should work for a good majority of people.

 Remember, get sized for snowboard boots before you buy, or at least make sure to thoroughly check the manufacturer’s sizing guide recommendations.
 Snowboard boots aren’t always the same as shoe size.

 You’ll be riding on the Flow Gap board updated for 2018.
 It’s a 154 cm length board that’s moderately waisted, meaning the sidecut is distinct but not aggressive.

 The board is a flatter and rockered profile.
 Like other boards on our list, this common shape is best for park and powder.

 This keeps your heel locked to the back of the binding and prevents the annoying toe cramp of a toe strap style binding.

 Some users prefer this over lacing because you don’t have to bother tying strings or messing with laces when it’s cold and you’d rather have gloves on.
 The turn dial can be adjusted with or without gloves, in any weather with ease.

 Overall this is the best snowboard package for beginners that can fit a variety of users in a variety of conditions.